-The Aid Profiles will also serve as a shortlist for the Mitchell Global Humanitarian Award.
-This new accolade, to be awarded annually, will include a $10,000 donation to a charity of the awardee’s choice.
+The Aid Profiles also serve as a shortlist for the Mitchell Humanitarian Award.
+This new accolade, awarded annually, includes a $10,000 donation to a charity of the awardee’s choice.
 The first winner of the award was Dr Robyn Alders, announced in February 2017 at the Australasian Aid Conference.
 This project is made possible with the generous support of the Harold Mitchell Foundation and the Bill & Melinda Gates Foundation.
-Nominations for both the Award and the Aid Profiles are invited – please send to email@example.com.
+Nominations for both the Award and the Aid Profiles are invited – please send to firstname.lastname@example.org.

 History of Australian aid

-We are supporting one of our Centre Associates, Dr Jack Corbett (Associate Professor of Politics at Southampton University) to write a history of Australian aid.
+We supported one of our Centre Associates, Dr Jack Corbett (Associate Professor of Politics at Southampton University), to write a history of Australian aid.
 The book, Australia’s foreign aid dilemma: humanitarian aspirations confront democratic legitimacy, was published in 2017.

 Devpolicy researchers and collaborators work in a range of partnerships with important Papua New Guinea institutions, principally the University of Papua New Guinea (UPNG) and the National Research Institute (NRI).
 The PNG Project provides the framework for linking together the diverse range of ongoing research and educational efforts that we are engaged in, including the projects which follow below.
 The main funder for this work is the Australian aid program.